Svenito/versup/README.md

 - version: The new version
 - message: The new commit message
 - date: Today's date formatted according to `tokens/date/format` in the config
+- version_date: Today's date formatted according to `tokens/version_date/format` in the config
 - hash: The new commit hash, full length
 - hash4: The new commit hash, first four characters
 - hash7: The new commit hash, first seven characters